Linux real-time file replication and synchronization software

 edq -l or -r 192.168.32.50 -n /data2

-You will need to perform the initial sync only once, and after that, all file changes on /data1 and /data2 on the localhost will be sent to the remote host in real time.
+You will need to perform the initial sync only once, and after that, all file changes on /data1 and /data2 on the localhost will be sent to the remote host i in real time.

-If you want to synchronize and replicate multiple servers to the same remote host, install and drop the files you created in the edpcloud/etc directory on each of the servers, run edpcloud.sh restartall, and you are on your way to consolidating your backups, aggregating your content or whatever you want to achieve (Don’t forget to get the right package and to run the following command (IF and only if your mount version is older than 2.18)
+If you want to synchronize and replicate files from multiple servers to the same remote host, install and drop the files you created in the edpcloud/etc directory on each of the servers, run edpcloud.sh restartall, and you are on your way to consolidating your backups, aggregating your content or whatever you want to achieve (Don’t forget to get the right package and to run the following command (IF and only if your mount version is older than 2.18)

 touch ${ED_BASE_DIR}/bin/has_old_mount_version